JobsonAlmeidaTech/FinalProjectVemSerTech_Module1/README.md

 Vem Ser Tech was a course offered by a partnership between the companies Ada Tech and iFood.
 Each student was offered one subject among 4 possibilities: Front-End, Back-End, DevOps and Data.
 I chose the Back-End technology track, which aimed to study the JavaScript language divided into 6 modules:

-Module 1: Programming Language
+Module 1: Programming Logic

-Module 2: Object Oriented Programming
+Module 2: Object-Oriented Programming

 Module 3: Database